-Although the Holy Cow survey revealed we are a congregation of older members, parishioners of all ages have found strength and support by working together and learning more about each other.
+We represent all ages and wide range of lifestyles; we have found strength and support by working together and learning more about each other.

 E-Men (Episcopal Men) Breakfast & Social

 The E-men's group is an informal lay ministry of Christ Church.
 They meet for breakfast and Bible study.
 They also meet socially each month.
 E-men may be called on to help with the more labor intensive projects around the parish or to meet any special needs of parishioners.